-Title: Adjunct Instructor in Composition
+Title: Adjunct Associate Professor of Composition

 Office: ...
 Corbett Cntr Perform Arts

 Penned for instrumental and vocal ensembles of various sizes, Ellen Ruth Harrison's compositions are inspired by diverse experiences and circumstances.
 Echoing her evocatively titled movements, her music at times seems to dip into distant and antique sonic realms to portray a series of contrasting moods.
 At other times the tone is more jocular as she juxtaposes impetuous activity with infernal calm at multiple levels, presenting an extraordinary variety of textures, melodic materials, and expressive gestures.